13point5/torch.ts/README.md

 # torch.ts

-A simple TypeScript project for running local scripts.
+A simple version of pytorch in TypeScript from scratch as a learning project.

 ## Setup